bitshifter/bitshifter.github.io/_drafts/introducing_glam_and_mathbench.md

 > Methods have numerous advantages over functions:
 > * They do not need to be imported or qualified to be used: all you need is a
 >   value of the appropriate type.
-> * Their invocation performs autoborrowing (including mutable borrows).
+> * Their invocation performs auto-borrowing (including mutable borrows).
 > * They make it easy to answer the question "what can I do with a value of type
 >   T" (especially when using rustdoc).
 > * They provide self notation, which is more concise and often more clearly